 Basically, proximity effect occurs when sound comes from a point source or a line source, the microphone is a gradient type, and it is pointing towards the sound source.
 Proximity effect does not occur when the sound source is a plane source, the microphone is a pressure type, or the microphone is pointing to the side.
 However, in between these specific conditions, there are variations.

 The equivalent sound source can be challenging to predict or define when it comes to musical instruments.
 Below you'll find some examples.

 Sometimes, the proximity effect does not come into play due to the instrument's frequency response.
 For instance, a trumpet is basically defined as a point source.
 However, the spectrum does not extend to the bass range.
 Thus, proximity is not a challenge when recording this instrument.

 Figure 4.
 Nearfield recording of a trumpet.
-The curves show the difference between a cardioid (4011) and an omnidirectional (4007) mic at various distances.
+The curves show the difference between a cardioid (4011) and an omnidirectional mic at various distances (the measurements are subtracted from each other).
 The instrument's frequency range causes only a limited degree of proximity effect within the actual frequency range.
 The distance-based level difference is taken out (for easier comparison of curves).

 A grand piano

 (the space just above the strings) is regarded as a plane source even though the individual strings might be seen as something else.
 The levels are relatively constant at 2, 4, 8 and 16 cm.
 There is no proximity effect (nothing to emphasize low frequencies).